 Beacon Hill Park is one of those wonders that abound on Vancouver Island, it is a place of beauty.
 The park has a long history that goes back many thousands of years and was a gathering place for the Lekwungen people, we know them as the Songhees People now.
 They would harvest camas roots here, in amongst the Gary oak forests.

 There are numerous burial mounds here where the people would bury their dead.
 During the ’70s, some of these mounds were destroyed to make it easier to mow the lawns, in the ’90s, the museum help recreate these burial mounds.

 There is a restored bandstand here and plenty of controversy over its use as many people find it to be a form of commercialism.
-Its the fact that they charge for events that use it.
-So the city of Victoria is hard at work creating a management plan for the park and all it entails.
-I think that offering outdoor concerts and charging a fee to see them is a fine use for the park, but that is only my opinion and i live 200 miles from it.
+It’s the fact that they charge for events that use it.
+So the city of Victoria on Vancouver Island is hard at work creating a management plan for the park and all it entails.
+I think that offering outdoor concerts and charging a fee to see them is a fine use for the park, but that is only my opinion and I live 200 miles from it.
 The city did win a hallmark award for the bandstand in 2011.